bwoody3142/FullCourtAnalytics/Documentation/User.md

 - You can add as many players as you'd like.
 - A "Remove Player" button will be next to every player you have added to the roster.
 - Click the "Remove Player" button that's next to the player you want delete.
-- If you would like to go back to the admin page hit the "Back" button.
+- If you would like to go back to the analyst page hit the "Back" button.
 - If you would like to sign out hit the "Sign Out" button.

-## Admin
+## Analyst

-- On the admin page you can access the Video Annotator page.
+- On the analyst page you can access the Video Annotator page.
 To do this click the Annotate Video button in the top navbar.
 Again if your browser window is smaller than full size you will see the icon below. <br>
 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/Navbar.png) <br>
 In that event click the icon and the navbar will expand to show you the different options.